 Double-Check URLs and Websites: Before making a purchase, ensure the website is legitimate and secure.
 Look for HTTPS in the web address and be alert for any misspellings or oddities in the URL.

-Use Secure Payment Methods: Opt for credit cards or payment services like PayPal for better protection against fraud.
+Use secure payment methods: Opt for credit cards or payment services for better protection against fraud.

 Avoid Public Wi-Fi for Transactions: Public Wi-Fi networks are less secure, making them risky for online shopping.

-Regularly Monitor Your Financial Statements: Keep an eye on your bank and credit card statements for any unauthorized transactions.
+Regularly monitor your financial statements: Keep an eye on your bank and credit card statements for any unauthorised transactions.

 If you are worried about cyber threats or need help in improving your organisation’s visibility please get in touch to find out how you can protect your organisation.